abaplint/abaplint-sci-client/docs/installation.md

 ![sci06](img/sci-06.png)

+**Important:** The code under test leaves your ABAP system!
+Be sure to use a secure and controllable abaplint Server.

 Optional parameters:

 - Dependency depth - Defines over how many levels the check will try to resolve dependencies of ABAP classes (via inheritance, interfaces, attributes, or types)